Neo-Latin: Pronunciation

-The regional dialects of New Latin can be grouped into families, according to the extent to which they share common traits of pronunciation.
-The major division is between Western and Eastern family of New Latin.
+The regional dialects of Neo-Latin can be grouped into families, according to the extent to which they share common traits of pronunciation.
+The major division is between Western and Eastern family of Neo-Latin.
 The Western family includes most Romance-speaking regions (France, Spain, Portugal, Italy) and the British Isles; the Eastern family includes Central Europe (Germany and Poland), Eastern Europe (Russia and Ukraine) and Scandinavia (Denmark, Sweden).